eagmon/eagmon.github.io/index.md

     <p>
-    Our lab focuses on building comprehensive, multi-scale models of cells –- from their molecular underpinnings, to their integrated functions, to the organismic level with many heterogeneous cells interacting in a shared environment.
+    Our lab focuses on building comprehensive, multi-scale models of cells –- from their molecular underpinnings, to their integrated functions, to the population level with many heterogeneous cells interacting in a shared environment.
-    The last two decades of biological research have generated abundant experimental data on the molecular composition, spatial organization, and dynamics of thousands of cell types; however, we need new tools that can transform this data into predictive models that can be used for scientific discovery.
+    Research in biology has generated abundant experimental data on the molecular composition, spatial organization, and dynamics of thousands of cell types; however, we need new tools that can transform this data into predictive models that can be used for scientific discovery.
 Rather than building isolated models that capture a narrow range of cellular behavior with a single class of representation, the next generation of computational models